Pyleks/Milestone-Project-3/README.md

 to see if we can by pass security.

 #### Add recipe without being logged in.
-- Upon using "https://the-happy-bun.herokuapp.com/add_recipe" I attempt adding pastry without using login credentials.
+- Upon using "https://the-happy-bun.herokuapp.com/add_recipe" I attempt adding recipe without using login credentials.
 This redirect the visitor to login window

 #### Delete recipe without being logged in.
-- Upon using "http://the-happy-bun.herokuapp.com/delete_recipe/5ea599ad92cf716f6bd77557" I attempted to delete a pastry without being logged in, this redirected the visitor to login window.
+- Upon using "http://the-happy-bun.herokuapp.com/delete_recipe/5ea599ad92cf716f6bd77557" I attempted to delete a recipe without being logged in, this redirected the visitor to login window.

 #### Approve recipe without being logged in.